rshaojimmy/MADDoG/README.md

   2. "core": Contains the pratrianing, training and testing files.
 Note that we generate score for each frame during the testing.
   3. "datasets": Contains datasets loading
   4. "misc": Contains initialization and some preprocessing functions

+# Training

+To run the main file: python main.py --training_type Train

+# Testing

+To run the main file: python main.py --training_type Test

+It will generate a .h5 file that contains the score for each frame.

+# Acknowledge
+Please cite the paper:

+@InProceedings{Shao_2019_CVPR,
+author = {Shao, Rui and Lan, Xiangyuan and Li, Jiawei and Yuen, Pong C.}, title = {Multi-Adversarial Discriminative Deep Domain Generalization for Face Presentation Attack Detection}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, month = {June}, year = {2019}
+}

+Contact: ruishao@comp.hkbu.edu.hk